08 May A Powerful Paradigm Shift for Educators

 Understanding the tendencies of teachers who are not No-Nonsense Nurturers may support you to analyze the relationships you are building with students.
-While the quest to become a No-Nonsense Nurturer is a journey, understanding two less productive relationship building personas – what we call Unintended Enablers and Negative Controllers – can support that journey.
+While the quest to become a No-Nonsense Nurturer is a journey, understanding two less productive relationship building paradigms – what we call Unintended Enabling and Negative Controlling – can support that journey.

 Many teachers may not be comfortable taking a firm stand in their classrooms, thereby allowing students to be off task and disconnect from learning opportunities.
 We identify this tendency as Unintended Enabling.
 These teachers essentially “enable” their students to fail by lowering expectations for them.
 They amass a series of excuses for why the students cannot rise to high academic standards.
 The lowered expectations and excuses quickly catch up to the students and ultimately harm their ability to succeed in school and society.

-If students are academically unengaged and ignore assignments, Unintended Enablers often avoid holding them accountable because they do not want to be “too hard” on them.
+If students are academically unengaged and ignore assignments, teachers may avoid holding them accountable because they do not want to be “too hard” on them.
 They often make excuses for their students, like “Johnny has a really hard life.
 He is being raised by his grandmother and he really misses his mom.
 How can I expect him to complete all of his homework?”

 We know all too well that many students face challenges, and these circumstances cannot be ignored.
 Rather than make excuses because of these challenges, No-Nonsense Nurturers work with their students to better understand their home life and their community.
 By understanding possible barriers, No-Nonsense Nurturers can be proactive in the lessons they develop, plan for more time when needed for assignments, open their classrooms for extra support or just a quiet place to do homework after school.
 By engaging in conversations with youth and families, No-Nonsense Nurturers work to remove judgment about the situation and support the current circumstances so students meet the high expectations and get the education they deserve and need.

-In an effort to be liked, Unintended Enablers may attempt to be friends with their students.
+Unintended Enabling: In an effort to be liked, teachers may attempt to be friends with their students.